 Some people are prone to gaining weight.
 And in our image-conscious culture, this leaves us self-conscious, judged, and feeling envious of others.
 Nobody wants to stand out for the wrong reasons.

 There are also health implications.
-The risk of heart disease, diabetes, and stroke increases, and high blood pressure can be a problem.
-Carrying extra weight takes its toll on our well-being.
+When carrying excess weight, the risk of heart disease, diabetes, and stroke increases, and high blood pressure can be a problem.
+All of this takes its toll on our wellbeing.

 Increasingly, people in Manchester are turning to hypnotherapy for weight loss.
-It helps people make better food choices, end emotional eating, and increase their motivation to exercise.
+Well delivered hypnotherapt helps people to make better food choices, end emotional eating, and increase their motivation to exercise.
 Read on to find out how I can help you.

 7 key factors which cause weight gain